AleksandraKaric/AleksandraKaric/README.md

     📚 Learnings

   Committed to continuous learning and improvement in the field of quality assurance.
-Alway lookin for interesting project.
-If know one, feel free to recommend it to me.
+Always looking for interesting projects.
+If you know one, feel free to recommend it to me.